TomasMokry/MODEL_WORLD_WITH_FRONT_END/README.md

 #### Tomáš Mokrý | tomas.mokry@gmail.com | Discord Tomas M#0922
 ---
 ## **Project description**
-The application is designed to be part of the fictional e-shop that offers 3D models.
+The application is designed to be a part of the fictional e-shop that offers 3D models.
-This part of application manage the list of products that the e-shop offers.
+This part of application manages the list of products that the e-shop offers.
-Application is wrote in Java, it retrieve and modify the information via a REST API and use JDBC to communicate with mySQL database.
+Application is written in Java, it retrieves and modifys the information via a REST API and uses JDBC to communicate with mySQL database.
 Front-end is created with Html and Css and Thymeleaf.

 ## **Model Item**